FortinetCloudCSE/PublicCloud105-FortiFlex/content/03-hands-on-lab/flex-integrations/index.md

 {{< tabs >}}

 {{% tab title="Terraform Setup" %}}
 We'll use Terraform in Cloudshell from the Azure Portal, so head over to the Azure Portal and launch Cloudshell.
+Recall steps from [setup tasks]({{% ref "02-quickstart/setup-guide/" %}}) to find cloudshell

 Run the following commands to clone this repo and navigate to the Terraform directory: